 - Monitoring identified weaknesses and required corrective actions.

 - Ensuring that employees receive appropriate training in internal controls.

 - Completing all SUNY Administration’s reporting requirements as they relate to internal controls.

 - Providing assistance to the Student Government Association - review controls, budget and contract matters.

 if you suspect fraud

-If you suspect any fraud, waste, abuse or irregular activities within the College, you may report these allegations in person or anonymously in writing to the Vice President, Business & Finance and CFO or the Assistant to the President for Administration.
+If you suspect any fraud, waste, abuse or irregular activities within the University, you may report these allegations in person or anonymously in writing to the Vice President, Business & Finance and CFO or the Assistant to the President for Administration.

 Please provide as much detail as possible so that the matter can be investigated properly.